Guides

 You need to be very careful here - building PBN links to low-authority sites is almost guaranteed to nuke them!

-Spun content and web 2.0
+Spun Content and Web 2.0

 Although spun content and Web 2.0 backlinks are a relic of the past in mainstream SEO, there are still certain situations where they can work to boost a site's authority.